-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 - under the Environmental Protection and Management Act 1999, a register of the tests conducted to monitor the industrial emission of air impurities must be kept available for inspection;

-- under the Carbon Pricing Act 2018, operators of business facilities with a carbon dioxide equivalence that attains the first emissions threshold must submit to the National Environment Agency (NEA) greenhouse gas emissions reports; and
+- under the Carbon Pricing Act 2018, operators of business facilities with a carbon dioxide equivalence that attains the first emissions threshold must submit greenhouse gas emissions reports to the National Environment Agency (NEA); and

-- under the Resource Sustainability Act 2019, producers of specified packaging that fulfil prescribed threshold criteria must submit to NEA reports on information relating to such specified packaging and a plan to reduce, re-use or recycle packaging in Singapore (also known as the '3R plan').
+- under the Resource Sustainability Act 2019, producers of specified packaging that fulfil prescribed threshold criteria must submit to the NEA:

 In July 2022, the Monetary Authority of Singapore published a circular on the Disclosure and Reporting Guidelines for Retail ESG Funds.
 The guidelines state that, effective from January 2023, fund managers must reveal: